All Episodes

 He's not basing it on science.

-He's saying someday we might know the answer, but until we know the answer, you need to cloister and hide and stay in caves and stay down in Joe Biden's basement.
+But until we know the answer, you need to cloister and hide and stay in caves and stay down in Joe Biden's basement.

-But the thing is, the reality is all the science points towards when you've been vaccinated or you've gotten the disease naturally, you you should get back to normal activities.
+But the thing is, the reality is all the science points towards when you've been vaccinated or you've gotten the disease naturally, you should get back to normal activities.

-I I'm the uh I tend to agree with you and my friends that are doctors, but again, I'm telling everybody, make your own decision.
+Okay, I tend to agree with you and my friends that are doctors.

-Now, you stated publicly, you decided to disclose and I I don't understand the obsession of everybody that is in the public eye.
+And I don't understand the obsession of everybody that is in the public eye.

 I got COVID.

-And they're tweeting out, I have it, I have it.
+And they're tweeting out, I have it.

-I mean, I don't know, maybe if I did ever have it, I would say I'm not telling anybody.
+Maybe if I did ever have it, I would say, I'm not telling anybody.

-I'm I I'm I d I don't know, maybe I'm just more of a private person than your average bear.
+Maybe I'm just more of a private person than your average bear.

 I have no idea.